 Docker Software End User Subscription Agreement

-THIS DOCKER SOFTWARE END USER SUBSCRIPTION AGREEMENT (“AGREEMENT”) IS BY AND BETWEEN DOCKER, INC., LOCATED AT 144 TOWNSEND STREET, SAN FRANCISCO, CA 94107 (“DOCKER”) AND THE INDIVIDUAL OR LEGAL ENTITY WHO HAS EXECUTED AN ORDER FORM (OR OTHER ORDERING OR PURCHASING DOCUMENT) REFERENCING THIS AGREEMENT OR IS USING THE APPLICABLE SOFTWARE MADE AVAILABLE BY DOCKER (“CUSTOMER”) AND GOVERNS ALL USE BY CUSTOMER OF THE DOCKER SOFTWARE REFERENCED IN SUCH ORDER FORM.
+THIS DOCKER SOFTWARE END USER SUBSCRIPTION AGREEMENT (THE “AGREEMENT”) IS BETWEEN DOCKER, INC., WITH ITS PRINCIPAL PLACE OF BUSINESS LOCATED AT 144 TOWNSEND STREET, SAN FRANCISCO, CA 94107 (“DOCKER”) AND THE INDIVIDUAL OR LEGAL ENTITY WHO HAS EXECUTED AN ORDER FORM (OR OTHER ORDERING OR PURCHASING DOCUMENT) REFERENCING THIS AGREEMENT OR IS USING THE APPLICABLE SOFTWARE MADE AVAILABLE BY DOCKER (“CUSTOMER”) AND GOVERNS ALL USE BY CUSTOMER OF THE DOCKER SOFTWARE REFERENCED IN SUCH ORDER FORM.

 BY EXECUTING AN ORDER FORM, CUSTOMER EXPRESSLY ACCEPTS AND AGREES TO THE TERMS OF THIS AGREEMENT.
 IF YOU ARE AN INDIVIDUAL AGREEING TO THE TERMS OF THIS AGREEMENT ON BEHALF OF AN ENTITY, SUCH AS YOUR EMPLOYER, YOU REPRESENT THAT YOU HAVE THE LEGAL AUTHORITY TO BIND THAT ENTITY AND “CUSTOMER” SHALL REFER HEREIN TO SUCH ENTITY.
 IF YOU DO NOT HAVE SUCH AUTHORITY, OR IF YOU DO NOT AGREE WITH THE TERMS OF THIS AGREEMENT, YOU MUST NOT EXECUTE THE ORDER FORM AND MAY NOT USE THE LICENSED SOFTWARE OR THE SUBSCRIPTION SERVICES (EACH AS DEFINED BELOW).